jackjyliu/project/README.md

 Architecture
 ---
+*   Amazon Route 53 for domain
+*   AWS Lightsail for Webserver + data processing
+*	AWS RDS: run postgresql
 *	Do bulk of data processing work over night
-*	Use EC2 to run ETL, webscrapping and push to RDS
+*	Use Lightsail to run ETL, webscrapping and push to RDS
-*	After load, use EC2 to update dashboards
+*	After load, use Lightsail to update dashboards

 Testing
 ---